MayyadahShehadeh/reading-notes/read401/read03.md

 **Request Object:** is the main entry point for an application to issue a request to the Library - all operations on a URL must use a Request object.
 The request object is application independent in that both servers and clients use the same Request class.

 **Response Object:** One of the most important objects in ASP is the Response object.
-It is the object which communicates between the server and the output which is sent to the client. ...
-DLL, parsing it so that instead of the client seeing <% Response.
+It is the object which communicates between the server and the output which is sent to the client.

 **Application Middleware:** Bind application-level middleware to an instance of the app object by using the app.use() and app.METHOD() functions, where METHOD is the HTTP method of the request that the middleware function handles (such as GET, PUT, or POST) in lowercase.